simonallan/dynatrace-ts-projects/dynatrace-activegate/README.md

 :----                             | :----
 `SVCENDPOINT`                     | A Privatelink service endpoint DNS address

-### Launch the stack in the Shared Servcies account
+### Launch the stack in the Shared Services account

 Currently the `dynatrace-activegate` stack is deployed from a laptop; a deployment pipeline is planned in the very near future.
 The TransitVPC script creates two stacks; one in each region that the VPC peering has to bridge.
 Deploy these with